Adi Assri Beach Resort & Spa – Delightful tropical setting and traditional design with mountain backdrop.

 - Warung Dive Bar – Fab hangout for divers and serves excellent food.
 Virtually opposite the resort entrance.

-- The5 Garden Resto & Bar – Usual array of Indonesian and Western food, with super-friendly staff and a garden setting.
+- Garden Restaurant & Bar – Usual array of Indonesian and Western food, with super-friendly staff and a garden setting.
 About 100m west of the resort entrance.

 - Warung Ganesh – 500m west of the resort entrance.
 Inviting décor, good food, and tables away from the noisy road.